 The deans of colleges and of the graduate school, the directors of schools, and the chairpersons of departments, respectively, are responsible to the president through regular disciplinary channels for the discipline of all students in the activities of their respective colleges, schools, and departments (see paragraph (B) of rule 3335-11-01 of the Administrative Code).
 Likewise, the deans and directors of the regional campuses are responsible to the president through the executive vice president and provost for the discipline of all students in the activities of their respective campuses.

-The Ohio state university code of student conduct is an official publication of the university board of trustees.
-All petitions for revision and amendment of this code of student conduct should be submitted through the office of the vice president for student life.
-The code shall remain consistent with the university’s Non-Discrimination, Harassment, and Sexual Misconduct policy; any code of student conduct changes related to these policies shall be done in consultation with the appropriate official designated under the Non-Discrimination, Harassment, and Sexual Misconduct policy Proposed revisions to the code shall be reviewed, in draft form, by the office of the president, the office of academic affairs, and the steering committee of the university senate before being presented for approval to the university senate by the council on student affairs.
+The Ohio State University Code of Student Conduct is an official publication of the university board of Trustees.
+All petitions for revision and amendment of this Code should be submitted through the office of the vice president for student life.
+The Code shall remain consistent with the university’s Non-Discrimination, Harassment, and Sexual Misconduct policy; any Code changes related to these policies shall be done in consultation with the appropriate official designated under the Non-Discrimination, Harassment, and Sexual Misconduct policy Proposed revisions to the Code shall be reviewed, in draft form, by the office of the president, the office of academic affairs, and the steering committee of the university senate before being presented for approval to the university senate by the council on student affairs.
 No revision shall become effective unless approved by the university board of trustees and until printed notice of such revisions is made available to students.

 This Code shall take effect upon approval by the board of trustees.
 It shall govern all procedures in matters brought after it first takes effect and also all further procedures in matters then pending, except to the extent that in the discretion of the university the application in a particular action pending would not be feasible, in which event the former version of this Code shall be used.
 The definitions of prohibited conduct used in a particular matter will be the definitions found in the version of section 3335-23-04 in effect at the time the alleged conduct occurred.